AidenSorabji/cvv.ASL-Keyboard/README.md

 # cvv.Keyboard
 Using python modules to convert hand/head movements into simulate keyboard presses within macOS.

+> [!CAUTION]
+> Do not use this project nor upload it without crediting me first, along with [AkramOM606](https://github.com/AkramOM606).

 ## Table of Contents
 1. [Table of Contents](#table-of-contents)
 2. [Contributions](#Contributions)